Niminem/ChromeDevToolsProtocol/README.md

 ***Bend Chrome to your will*** with complete control over your browser.
 Scrape dynamic webpages, create browser automations, and beyond.
 Wield responsibly ;)

 > **Chrome v112 or higher recommended**.
 [It's better](https://developer.chrome.com/docs/chromium/new-headless),
     as the new `headless` flag uses the same browser binary rather than a completely seperate implemenation.
+It's likely your version of Chrome is a more recent version.

 #### NOTE: